Weekly roundups corral the news you can use.

 The big news this week is about Snapchat

-I first wrote about Snapchat on the March 13, 2015.
-Weekly Roundup: It’s Time to Get Serious About Snapchat.
+I first wrote about Snapchat on March 13, 2015.
+Weekly Roundup: Is It Time to Get Serious About Snapchat?

 This year it seems Snapchat is making the Roundup list almost every week: